nameisazeem/30-days-of-google-cloud/README.md

 # google-cloud-labs
 deployment files fixed versions

+# Solutions for all the qwiklabs will be found here

 Most of the people faced errors in deployment files.
 So here are the files

 <b>auth.yaml</b>